30 Beautiful Spanish Phrases for Self Expression, Inspiration and More

 19. Cruzársele los cables

-Translation: To cross your cables/wires
+Translation: To to have one’s cables/wires crossed

 Meaning: To suffer momentary confusion, get mixed up, lose control

 No quería decirle a Maricarmen lo de su novio pero en un momento se me cruzaron los cables y se lo conté.

 (I didn’t want to tell Maricarmen the thing about her boyfriend but at some point I lost control and told her.)

 If wires cross in a machine, a short-circuit is produced and the machine stops working.
 In this saying, the wires could refer to our nerves.